Nov. '93 issue.

 [Note: To date,

-regions as distinct as Russia, all of the Hawaiian Islands -twice each, Spain,
+regions as distinct as Russia, all of the Hawaiian Islands -twice or more each,

-India, Turkey, Italy, Bali, France, Ireland, Germany, Australia, Costa
+India, Turkey, Italy, Bali, Vietnam, Ireland, Germany, Australia, Costa

-Rica, Greece, Peru, Japan, Iceland, Morocco, New Zealand, Israel, Kenya
+Rica, Greece, Peru, Japan, Iceland, Morocco, New Zealand, Israel and Kenya,

 ...averaging 3 to 4 weeks each.]